 Nutrition Oncology Graduate Certificate

-Within the School of Nutritional Health, the Nutrition Oncology Graduate Certificate is a distance education program that focuses on the scientific study of carcinogens; the onset of malignancy in cells, tissues, blood, and organs; the genetics of cancer; the anatomy and physiology of cancer cells; and the study of cancer behaviors and treatments.
+Within the School of Integrative and Functional Medicine, the Nutrition Oncology Graduate Certificate is a distance education program that focuses on the scientific study of carcinogens; the onset of malignancy in cells, tissues, blood, and organs; the genetics of cancer; the anatomy and physiology of cancer cells; and the study of cancer behaviors and treatments.
 The Nutrition Oncology Graduate Certificate includes instruction in gene expression; oncogenes and tumor suppressor genes; viral genes and cancer proliferation; regulation of signal transduction; cancer proteins; hormonal and growth factors in cancer cells; tumor promotion, progression, and metastasis; carcinogen receptors and metabolism; carcinogen ecology; immunological targeting; and studies of genetic, chemical, radiologic and other treatment therapies.
 Curriculum includes integrative medical oncology, nutrition for mental health, and integrative medical oncology.
 To request program information, click here.

 Duration: 2 semesters